 At NACA, we believe that to preserve one’s language is to preserve one’s culture.
 We also recognize that many colleges require a language component.
-Therefore, we offer classes in Navajo at both the middle school and high school levels, as well as Dine Government specifically for High School students.
-We also offer Lakota language classes at the middle school and high school levels, as well as Keres.
-Students can also take Spanish I, II and III.
+Therefore, we offer classes in Navajo at elementary through high school, as well as Dine Government specifically for High School students.
+We also offer Lakota, Keres, Tiwa, and Zuni language classes from elementary through high school.
+Students can also take Spanish I, II an III in high school.
 Read more about NACA’s approach in the report Indian Education in New Mexico: 2025, where we were featured as a school using best practices for culturally responsive education.

 In addition to all that students learn in a formal classroom setting, NACA places strong importance on experiential learning through Academic Activities and Learning Trips, Out-of-School Time Learning, and other Special Programs.